CSBLaboratory/CancerSSDTs/README.md

 ### This repository represents the data related to the following submitted manuscript:
-> Manshadi et al.,"Higher order synthetic lethals are keys to minimize cancer treatment effects on normal cells".
+> Manshadi et al.,"Higher order synthetic lethals are keys to minimizing cancer treatment effects on normal cells".